2019mohamed/ArabDialectClassification/README.md

 6- transformers.ipynb : BERT pretrained model and umap reducer for text embedding representation.

-7- PassiveAggressive_MLP_Online_fair.ipynb : training PA and MLP reducer.
+7- PassiveAggressive_MLP_Online_fair.ipynb : training PA and MLP reducer, and api.

 For more details in slides.